Autaritus

-With Autaritus' gifts as an orator and his knowledge of Phoenician, he incited his men to particular savagery, and was the instigator of the massacre of the Carthaginian commander Gisco and his men.
-Eventually he was trapped in a canyon at the Battle of the Saw by the Carthaginian general Hamilcar Barca, and surrendered.
-Together with other mercenary leaders, he was crucified before the walls of Tunis.
+With Autaritus' gifts as an orator and his knowledge of Phoenician, he incited his men to particular savagery.
+Notably, he was the instigator of the massacre of the Carthaginian commander Gisco and his men in 239 BCE, fearing that the Carthaginians' fair treatment of prisoners was causing defections like Naravas', which he hoped to dissuade by showing no such quarter.
+This incident caused Hamilcar Barca to subsequently offer no mercy to the rebels he faced for the rest of the conflict, leading it to be termed as the Truceless War.